-Be careful not to use the bus lanes, otherwise you will get a hefty fine.
-A traffic camera are usually installed either at the start or key strategic spot to catch the lawbreakers.
+Be careful not to use the bus lanes, otherwise, you will get a hefty fine.
+A traffic camera is usually installed either at the start or as a key strategic spot to catch the lawbreakers.
 Trust me on this one, I received a driving fine of £75 by following the GPS maps and didn’t notice the Bus Lane markings.

 No Left on Red

 In the UK, traffic lights are labelled specifically to indicate the left turn on red lights.
-So always make sure that you have the GO signal before moving off your lane.
-Failure to this can cause traffic penalty violation and putting other road users in danger.
+So always make sure that you have the GO (Green Arrow) signal before moving off your lane.
+Failure to do this can cause traffic penalty violations and put other road users in danger.

 Pay the Congestion charge in London

-There are number of ways to pay the Congestion charge.
+There are numbers of ways to pay the Congestion charge.